Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 17. Product launch

-A product launch email is sent to announce the launch of a new product, feature, release, or an upcoming event.
+A product launch email is sent to announce the launch of a new product, feature, release, or upcoming event.

 Trigger: New product, feature, release, or upcoming event